wp-plugins/post-lists-view-custom/readme.txt

 5. Screen Widgets

 == Changelog ==

+= 1.7.1 =
+* Fixed: Show the available widgets.
+* Updated: Optimize to load of Custom Fields.

 = 1.7 =
 * Updated: Media Library support when list view with WP 4.0.